FBalzerMPE/imprs_sports_week/data/sport_descriptions/spikeball/rules.md

 See below for some advanced rules.

-## Format

-- Matches will be played on one of the three nets we provide for the IPP court pitch.
-- Each main team will send out a few subteams, with **2** players on each subteam.
-The reserve players might be called in if a player becomes unavailable.
-- Each subteam will play two matches, one against a different main team's subteam.
-- 3 points are awarded to each winning team, and 0 for a loss.
-At the end, all points a main team's subteams have achieved are summed and normalized to determine the contribution to the main team's score.
-- We trust the teams to count and announce the scores by themselves, but Fabi will be around if any questions arise, and people that are taking a break may volunteer to referee games.
-- You do not need to bring any special equipment, but make sure to not forget your water bottle!

-Get ready to dive, spike, and rally your way to victory in Spikeball.
-Good luck to all participating teams!

-SCHEDULE_INPUT

 ### Advanced rules

 The following should clarify most edge cases.
 Note that we do not strictly follow the official rules, so please read carefully.